avinash-anand/shopping-cart/README.md

 # shopping-cart

+##
+to pass input arguments from terminal:
+`sbt "run apple apple orange orange orange"`

+or you could pass from intellij

 ### Pre-interview Exercise for Developer Candidates
 The following exercise will assess your ability to deliver well structured and maintainable code.
 As a TDD shop we will put equal emphasis on evaluating your tests as we will on